Death of Felicia Teo: Report and search efforts

 Police began investigating and initially classified Teo's case as a missing persons case.
 Police investigations revealed that Teo last went to the 10th-floor flat of two male schoolmates at Marine Terrace on 30 June 2007.
-The two friends told police that Teo went to their shared flat and stayed until about 2 am on the morning of 30 June before leaving on her own.
+The two friends told police that Teo went to their shared flat and stayed until about 2:00 AM on the morning of 30 June before leaving on her own.
 They claimed that that was the last time they saw Teo.
-Hence, it was determined that Teo went missing on 30 June 2007.
+It was determined that Teo went missing on that day.

-The police did not find any incriminating facts linking the two men to her disappearance and thus considered them as witnesses.
-CCTV footage showed Teo entering the lift with the men, but there was no footage of Teo leaving the flat and she was thus believed to have used the stairs.
+The police did not find any incriminating facts linking the two men to her disappearance and considered them as witnesses.
+CCTV footage showed Teo entering the lift with the men, but there was no footage of Teo leaving the flat and she was believed to have used the stairs.
 A police gazette was issued to locate her.
-Moreover, a property gazette was also issued for properties believed to be in Teo's possession when she was reported missing: At the time she disappeared, Teo was carrying a cream-coloured bag which contained her Apple laptop and digital camera.
+A property gazette was also issued for properties believed to be in Teo's possession when she was reported missing; at the time she disappeared, Teo was carrying a cream-coloured bag which contained her Apple laptop and digital camera.
 The police also appealed to the public to contact the police should anyone have any information of Teo's whereabouts.

 Teo's friends and family also conducted their own search.
 Since her disappearance, 100 friends and relatives have searched at Teo's favourite hangouts, including Marine Parade, Clarke Quay and East Coast.
 All of them disagreed with public speculations that Teo might have run away, as Teo only had S$30 on her.
 Furthermore, she would usually update her family and friends on her whereabouts and plans.
 Additionally, Teo had plans for an internship at a leading advertising firm, and had also bought tickets for a concert in August that year.
 Many people observed that Teo was her usual self in the days leading up to her disappearance.